-For simplicity, the examples here are shown using Selenium commands and some FitNesse features, but the underlying principles may be applied to any browser driver in
+For simplicity, the examples here are shown using Selenium commands and some FitNesse features, but the underlying principles may be applied to any browser driver in any sort of test framework.

 The problem with AJAX is that while the browser reports to the test framework that the page has loaded completely, within the page itself, elements to be checked by the automated test do not yet exist.